 Buttons were invented in the 13th century and the design hasn’t been updated since!
 It’s about time we embraced the concept of using magnets instead don’t you think?
 I like to design using magnetic buttons and magnetic zips.
 I also prefer soft flowing fabric that doesn’t cling and can hide a multitude of sins.”

-Here are some of the physical benefits of these adaptive clothing designs:
+Here are some of the physical benefits of these adaptive and inclusive clothing designs:

 - Designs that cover or compliment the “Quad Pod” which is the unwanted bulk around the middle from tummy muscles that atrophy over time due to lack of use